vercel/next.js/errors/css-global.md

 #### Possible Ways to Fix It

-To avoid conflicts, relocate all Global CSS imports to your [`pages/_app.js` file](https://nextjs.org/docs/advanced-features/custom-app).
+To avoid conflicts, relocate all first-party Global CSS imports to your [`pages/_app.js` file](https://nextjs.org/docs/advanced-features/custom-app).

 #### Example